trans-travel/trans-travel/ca/qc.md

 ## Jails / Prisons

- * Trans prisoners can be housed in Ontario prisons on the basis of gender identity rather than sex assigned at birth.
+ * Trans prisoners can be housed in Quebec prisons on the basis of gender identity rather than sex assigned at birth.
+ * In 2023, a trans man was acquitted due to [transphobic behavior](https://montreal.ctvnews.ca/court-tosses-case-against-trans-man-after-inappropriate-and-humiliating-montreal-police-interrogation-1.6314556) on the part of Montreal police.

 ## Legal Definition of Sex